by Nebula Haze

-When using an HPS grow light, plant pictures often come out looking yellow or orange, sometimes even with strange black lines appearing in the pics.
+When using an HPS grow light or many LED grow lights, plant pictures often come out looking yellow, orange, pinkish, or purple.
+With older HPS you may even see strange black lines appearing in the pics.
 This makes it almost impossible to see what your plants really look like.

 Luckily, there are several simple steps you can take to make sure your pictures don’t look like this one below!